guerrero-owrd/taps-dev-rogue/0-how-to/cheatsheets/filesystem.md

-# How to Navigate and Log Activities in TAPs-PM
+# How to Navigate and Log Activities in TAPs-Dev

 This cheat-sheet explains what each folder is for and how to record activities consistently.

 ---

+## 0-how-to

+-**cheatsheets**
+Stores core instructions about "how-to" create repo settings in a reproducible way, like `filesystem.md`, `github-repo-setup.md`, among others.

 ## 1-inputs

 - **11-knowledge-base**
   Store reference docs: project charter, appendices, PBP rule insights.
   *Tip:* add a one-line context note when adding a file (why it matters).